 “When your watch gets out of order you have a choice of two things to do: throw it in the fire or take it to the watch-tinker.
 The former is the quickest.”-Mark Twain

-To help understand what qualifies a person to repair watches let’s break down some of the skills needed:
+To help understand what qualifies a person to repair watches, let’s break down some of the necessary skills:

 - Finding the parts.
 (Being familiar with suppliers, networking, and independent suppliers)